Aditya0397/Git_LEARNING/README.md

 * This is usually applied when not push to master/main branch.
 * Useful command when you commit by mistake and you need to remove it.
  ---

+## Git Merge
+* Merging allows you to join two or more branches through a commit.
+*  Only the target branch is changed.
+In our case, this would be the mybranch (Feature branch)- We added sample file in main branch and did git merge mybranch -> So all the contents of main branch gets copied into the feature branch (mybranch).
+The history of your feature branch is preserved.

+* Command used
+- git checkout main
+- git add {dummy file}
+- git checkout mybranch
+- git merge main

+---